Irvine C. Gardner

 © National Bureau of Standards Archives, courtesy AIP Emilio Segrè Visual Archives, Gallery of Member Society Presidents Edit People

 In honor of Gardner’s many contributions to aerial photography, the Gardner Inlet in Antarctica and a Moon crater are named after him.
 He also received OSA’s Ives Medal.
-Gardner was a fellow of the Society for Imaging Science and Technology and a member of the American Antarctic Association and OSA.
+Gardner was a Fellow of the Society for Imaging Science and Technology and OSA and a member of the American Antarctic Association.

 Irvine C. Gardner died in 29 December 1972.

 Last Updated: 23 Dec 2019